Straight to the Point

 For this review, I focused on the top-rated Gold and Platinum Medal winning models from the AmazingRibs.com database of almost 600 searchable equipment reviews.
 The list below spans a range of features and prices, including both newer models and well-established leaders in the field.

-If you want a family-sized charcoal grill for less than $200 that can cook anything and will last forever, the Weber Original 22-Inch Kettle Grill is it.
+If you want a family-sized charcoal grill that's about $200 and that can cook anything and will last forever, the Weber Original 22-Inch Kettle Grill is it.
 When George Stephen, Sr. introduced the Weber Kettle in 1952, he set America's backyards on fire (in a good way).
 Today's design is not far from the original, and it's by far the most popular backyard grill in the world.

 For searing, Weber kettles put most backyard gas grills to shame.
 Add an inexpensive Slow 'n Sear smoker conversion kit, and turn your grill into a damn good smoker for ribs, pork, brisket, and fish.
 (Slow 'N Sear is next on our list; scroll down to learn more.)
 The large, arched lid is big enough to accommodate roasts and turkeys.
 There are also several upgrades to the base kettle, including tables, propane ignition, and more.
 And it's made in the USA!

-The Best Affordable Charcoal Grill With Smoker Upgrade: Slow 'N Sear Kettle Grill
+The Best Affordable Charcoal Grill With Smoker Upgrade

 Speaking of Slow 'N Sear, this company was built on their innovative charcoal insert, mentioned above.
 It's a high quality, stainless steel accessory that instantly upgrades Weber kettles and many other round, charcoal-burning cookers by enhancing two-zone separation and intensifying sear power.
 Toss in some wood chunks and smoke ribs low and slow on the opposite side over smokey, indirect heat.
 In addition to the enhanced performance for low-and-slow smoking, Slow 'N Sear creates a super sear zone when filled with red hot charcoal.